Ray of Light Teacher Training

 Fees & Inclusions

-- Twenty two days of face-to-face training with Rachel and guest trainers.
+- Two hundred hours of face-to-face training with Rachel and guest trainers.

 - Teacher training manual plus 2 text books